-All states have very specific deadlines for filing personal injury cases in general and medical malpractice lawsuits in particular.
-These deadlines are called statutes of limitations.
-Medical malpractice statutes of limitations are somewhat complex because most states have created a three or four part statute of limitations for medical malpractice cases.
-Read on to learn more.
+All states have specific deadlines for filing personal injury cases in general and medical malpractice lawsuits in particular.
+These deadlines are set by laws called "statutes of limitations."
+Statutes of limitations are complex because most states have special rules for calculating:

 The statute of limitations sets the standard deadline for filing a civil lawsuit.
 Deadlines vary by state, but most states allow victims of malpractice somewhere between two to six years from the date of their injury to file a lawsuit.
 Patients who don't file their lawsuits within that time frame lose their right to sue unless an exception applies.

 So, let's say that the standard statute of limitations for medical malpractice in your state is three years.
 If you were harmed by a botched surgery on September 1, 2023, you would have until September 1, 2026 to get your lawsuit filed, unless an exception applies.

 Like most rules, there are exceptions to the statute of limitation.
 Sometimes the statute of limitations is suspended ("tolled") for a period of time and then begins to run again.
 The issue of tolling—and when it is or isn't appropriate—is complicated.
 Talk to a lawyer if you've missed the deadline to file your malpractice lawsuit and you think an exception applies to your case.

 To calculate the statute of limitations, you need to know when the clock starts running.
 In some situations, it starts as soon as the malpractice occurs.
 In other instances, something called the "discovery rule" applies.